tugba-koc/sorting-web-site/README.md

 ### for [Live Demo](https://github.com/facebook/create-react-app)

-### This app aims to sort of data coming from data.json.
+This app aims to sort of data coming from Utils/data.json.
+It is a simple app that uses React.
+It sorts the data by the name of the people and the date.

+It consists of two main pages: Landing and Results pages.
+The Landing page is the main page that displays part of the sorted data.
+The Results page is the one that allows the user to see all sorted data list.

 ### Getting Started with Create React App